 - Pictures he had drawn

-Chose the photos you want to include with your child and put them in order.
-We did it in day order as we travelled quite a lot.
+Choose the photos you want to include with your child and put them in order.
+We did it in day order as we traveled quite a lot.
 We have a printer at home so it was easy, but you can very cheaply get these printed.

 Collect all of the things you collected on your trip and put them in the order with the photos.

-Make sure you lay everything in the pages of the scrapbook before you actually start glueing just to make sure you utilise the book properly.
+Make sure you lay everything in the pages of the scrapbook before you actually start gluing just to make sure you utilize the book properly.

 Then the best part, sticking!!!!
 All we used was either sticky tape or a glue stick so was super easy for Freddie to use.